Native American Heritage Month

 - Learn about and color fantastical Alebrijes (whimsical creatures or spirit animals) and animals native to Mexico.

 - BLACK SOUTHERN OREGON ALLIANCE

 - Black Southern Oregon Alliance brings people together to enhance educational and economic opportunities for all Black/African Americans and People of Color.

 - BASE serves to create a supportive community where Black people in Southern Oregon feel safe, respected, and comfortable being themselves

 - COALITION FOR COMMUNITIES OF COLOR

-- The Coalition of Communities of Color (CCC) addresses the socioeconomic disparities, institutional racism and inequity of services experienced by our communities.
+- The Coalition of Communities of Color addresses socioeconomic disparities, institutional racism and inequity of services experienced in our area.